Nursing Education

 - Disordered physiology and the process of the production of the symptoms and signs of various disease states

-Our online master’s in nursing education additionally includes three practicum courses in which you will gain practical experience through applying complex theories and concepts in classroom and clinical settings.
+Our online MSN in Nursing Education includes three practicum courses in which you will gain practical experience through applying complex theories and concepts in classroom and clinical settings.

 Accreditation

-The master’s of nursing education online degree program is accredited by the Commission on Collegiate Nursing Education (CCNE).
+The master’s degree in nursing at UWF is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).

 Candidates for This Program Include:

-- Nurses wanting to educate others in a university, hospital or healthcare setting
+- Nurses who want to educate others in a university, hospital or healthcare setting

-- Working RNs who are seeking better employment opportunities
+- Working RNs who seek better employment opportunities

-- Nurses looking to increase their salary potential
+- Nurses who look to increase their salary potential

 You Will Be Able To: